stormpath/express-stormpath/README.md

 will be your best choice.
 It will help you get started with a new project and an API server for your application.

-If you would like to dive into the API of this module you will want the [Stormpath AngularJS SDK API Documenation](https://docs.stormpath.com/angularjs/sdk/).
+If you already have an Angular project you will want to visit the [Stormpath AngularJS SDK API Documenation](https://docs.stormpath.com/angularjs/sdk/).

-Documentation is also available from the example application.
-While running `grunt serve` the documenation will be automatically updated if you edit the ngdoc directives in the source code.
+That documentation will show you all the available directives and services that you can use in your application.

 ## Example application